viamrobotics/docs/docs/services/sensors.md

 ### Sensors

-Returns a list of names of the available sensors.
+Returns a list containing the `name` of each available sensor.

 {{< tabs >}}
 {{% tab name="Python" %}}